redhat-cip/software-factory/docs/deploy.rst

  $ heat output-show SoftwareFactory puppetmaster_public_address
  $ ssh root@puppetmaster_public_address ls /root/puppet-bootstrapper/build/bootstrap.done

-This file is created once all scripts and puppet agents has finished to apply the manifests to configure all SF services.
+This file is created once all scripts and puppet agents have finished to apply the manifests to configure all SF services.

-On the pupetmaster node the file /var/log/sf-bootstrap.log contains the log of the bootstrap process.
+On the puppetmaster node the file /var/log/sf-bootstrap.log contains the log of the bootstrap process.
 You can follow the process using :

 .. code-block:: bash